lucaskemper/portfolio-website/README.md

 ## ✨ Key Features

 - 🔒 Enterprise-grade security architecture
-- ⚡ Sub-100ms load time optimization which puts this website in the top 0.1% globally (I currently have DNS & scalability issues so users might experience a higher latency than what's mentionned on this page, expecially on first visit)
+- ⚡ Sub-100ms load time optimization, which puts this website in the top 0.1% globally (I currently have DNS & scalability issues so users might experience a higher latency than what's mentionned on this page, expecially on first visit)
 - 🤖 LLM-assisted development pipeline using cutting-edge models and technologies
 - 🌐 Modern tech stack implementation
 - 🛡️ Advanced security protocols